Men's Glee Club

 The MEN’S GLEE CLUB has achieved national prominence as one of America’s premier choral ensembles.
 Recent appearances on network television include The Kennedy Center Honors (CBS), The Today Show (NBC), The Early Show (CBS), Christmas in Washington (NBC and TNT), Good Morning, America (ABC), and multiple features on PBS.
 The ensemble has been seen performing in New York’s Carnegie Hall and Avery Fisher Hall, San Diego’s Copley Symphony Hall, and Washington’s Kennedy Center.

-The ensemble has performed extensively throughout the U.S. and abroad including Chile, Argentina, and multiple European tours with performances at St. Peters in the Vatican, cathedrals in Brussels, Wells, Winchester, Salisbury, and St. Paul’s in London.
-Performing masterpieces of choral-orchestral literature with many of the nation’s leading orchestras, the Men’s Glee Club’s most recent collaborations include Dallas Symphony, Winston-Salem Symphony, Portland Symphony, Boston Pops Orchestra, Charlotte Symphony, Phoenix Symphony, Columbus Symphony, Jacksonville Symphony, Nashville Symphony, and Minnesota Orchestra.
+The ensemble has performed extensively throughout the U.S. and abroad including Japan, Chile, Argentina, and multiple European tours with performances at St. Peters in the Vatican, cathedrals in Brussels, Wells, Winchester, Salisbury, and St. Paul’s in London.
+Performing masterpieces of choral-orchestral literature with many of the nation’s leading orchestras, the Men’s Glee Club’s most recent collaborations include Dallas Symphony, Winston-Salem Symphony, Portland Symphony, Boston Pops Orchestra, Charlotte Symphony, Phoenix Symphony, Columbus Symphony, Richmond Symphony, Jacksonville Symphony, Nashville Symphony, and Minnesota Orchestra.

 It is with honor, pride and distinction that the Men's Glee Club represents the United States, the Navy and Marine Corps, and the Naval Academy.